Dismissal (cricket)

-In cricket, a dismissal occurs when a batter's innings is brought to an end by the opposing team.
-Other terms used are the batsman being out, the batting side losing a wicket, and the fielding side taking a wicket.
-The ball becomes dead (so no further runs can be scored off that delivery), and the dismissed batter must leave the field of play for the rest of their team's innings, to be replaced by a team-mate.
+In cricket, a dismissal occurs when a batsman's innings is brought to an end by the opposing team.
+Other terms used are the batsman being out, the batting side losing a wicket, and the fielding side (and often the bowler) taking a wicket.
+The ball becomes dead (meaning that no further runs can be scored off that delivery), and the dismissed batsman must leave the field of play for the rest of their team's innings, to be replaced by a team-mate.
 A team's innings ends if ten of the eleven team members are dismissed.
-Players bat in pairs so, when only one batter is not out, it is not possible for the team to bat any longer.
+Players bat in pairs so, when only one batsman remains who can be not out, it is not possible for the team to bat any longer.
 This is known as dismissing or bowling out the batting team, who are said to be all out.

-The most common methods of dismissing a batter are (in descending order of frequency): caught, bowled, leg before wicket, run out, and stumped.
+The most common methods of dismissing a batsman are (in descending order of frequency): caught, bowled, leg before wicket, run out, and stumped.
 Of these, the leg before wicket and stumped methods of dismissal can be seen as related to, or being special cases of, the bowled and run out methods of dismissal respectively.

-Most methods of dismissal do not apply on an illegal delivery (i.e. a wide or no-ball) or the free hit delivery that follows a no-ball in certain competitions.
+Most methods of dismissal do not apply on an illegal delivery (i.e. a wide or no-ball) or on the free hit delivery that follows a no-ball in certain competitions.
 Among the common methods of dismissal, only the "run out" dismissal can occur during any type of delivery.

 Purpose

-Once dismissed, a batsman cannot score any more runs in that innings.
-Thus dismissing batsmen is a way for the fielding side to control the runs scored in an innings, and prevent the batting side from either achieving their target score or posting a large total for the fielding side to follow in the next innings.
+Once dismissed, a batsman cannot score any more runs in that innings; thus, dismissing batsmen is a way for the fielding side to control the number of runs scored in an innings, and prevent the batting side from either achieving their target score or posting a large total for the fielding side to follow in the next innings.
 Additionally, in Test and first-class cricket, it is usually necessary for the side fielding last to dismiss ten players of the opposing team in their final innings to achieve victory (unless one or more of the batsmen have retired hurt or absent and are unable to take the field).